- LIVE LIFE WELL

-An award-winning, evidence-based program that are supports schools to implement physical activity for all children across the school week.
-The PACE program is free to all and supports staff through training, resources, equipment and ongoing support from a health promotion officer to increase the physical activity levels of all students at your school.
+An award-winning, evidence-based program that supports schools to implement physical activity for all children across the school week.
+The PACE program is free to all and includes training, resources, equipment and ongoing support from a health promotion officer to increase the physical activity levels of all students at your school.

 There are many benefits in improving physical activity patterns among youth including:

 - Academic- increased concentration, memory, attention and performance

 - Physical- improved fitness, bone density, muscle tone and healthy weight

 - Mental- superior psychological well-being, sleep, mood, lower anxiety and depression

 - Social- enhanced opportunities for self-expression, self-confidence and social interaction

 Schools are supported to schedule physical activity across the school week.

 - Daily energisers